dranubhaparashar/LightDID-ZKP/README.md

 ---

-## Research Scope and Claim Boundary

-This project is intentionally scoped as a **policy-aware and resource-aware selection framework**.

-It does **not** claim:

-* to introduce a new zero-knowledge proof primitive,
-* to replace BBS or AnonCreds,
-* to provide production wallet security certification,
-* to validate constrained-device deployment unless real device measurements are added,
-* to provide a full DID wallet implementation.

-It does claim:

-* to provide a reproducible selection framework,
-* to compare presentation-level trade-offs,
-* to model policy/resource constraints,
-* to provide a clean prototype for future wallet-side integration.

----

 ## Optional Real-Backend Benchmarks

-The repository includes optional templates for integrating real cryptographic backends.
+The main repository provides a reproducible experiment package using benchmark summaries and selector simulations.

-These templates are placed under:
+Optional templates for real BBS and AnonCreds backend benchmarking are placed under:

 ```text
 experiments/optional_real_backend_templates/
 ```

-They are intentionally separated from the main reproducibility path because library versions, cryptographic bindings, and runtime support may differ across systems.
+These templates are separated from the main reproducibility path because cryptographic libraries, bindings, operating systems, and runtime support may differ across systems.

+---

+## Research Scope and Claim Boundary

+LightDID-ZKP is intended as a research prototype for privacy-preserving decentralized identity presentation selection.

+It does not claim to:

+* introduce a new zero-knowledge proof primitive,
+* replace BBS or AnonCreds,
+* provide production wallet security certification,
+* prove constrained-device deployment without real device measurements,
+* implement a full DID wallet,
+* provide legal or compliance certification for digital identity deployments.

+It does claim to:

+* provide a policy-aware selection framework,
+* provide a resource-aware presentation decision layer,
+* compare presentation-level trade-offs,
+* support reproducibility through scripts, tables, and figures,
+* demonstrate why policy semantics must be checked before cost optimization.

 ---